Crosshairs532/github-cheatsheet/README.md

 > git log
 > git log --oneline
 > git log -p // see code changes on commit
 > git log --stat // details of changes on commit
+> git log --oneline --all // see all commits from all branches
-> git log --oneline --all --graph
+> git log --oneline --all --graph // graph of all commits from all branches
 > git --no-pager log -n 'any number' // any number of commit we want to see
 > ```
 > Go back to the specific commit address